 Tokyo 2020 CEO says Tokyo Olympics will create model for pandemic Games

-"This will be the first Olympics held during a pandemic, and Tokyo will provide a model for how that is done," Muto said on a political debate program aired by public broadcaster NHK.
+"This will be the first Olympics held during a pandemic, and Tokyo will provide a model for how that is done," Muto said on a political debate programme aired by public broadcaster NHK.

 Athletes will not have to compete in completely empty venues because Olympic officials and journalists will be there, he added.